kantmp/test/test1/readme.txt

-hello git,this is second time to follow you .
+hello git,this is second time to follow you .add one. change it. test.